NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * The malware was downloaded from a infected installer https://files-ld.s3.us-east-2.amazonaws.com/service-installer.zip.
 * Log analysis confirmed that the malware-hosting/C2 infrastructure was accessed and the malicious archive was downloaded.
 * The malware was successfully executed on the endpoint.

+**Analysis:**

 * No evidence was found that the activity was benign or part of an authorized test.

 **Classification:** True Positive - Malicious

 **Action Taken:** Isolating Victor immedietly was the first step, and then removing the malicious "service-installer" file.
 We then would need to block all access from the malicious source IP, and escalate this incident for further investigation if the issue persists.

 **Time to Triage:** 24 Minutes

+---

 ## Alert #5